ATTENTION AND LISTENING – Year 3, 4, 5 & 6 (KS2)

-- Ensure you have the child’s attention before giving instruction e.g say the child’s name first and wait for him/her to look.
+- Ensuring you have the child’s attention before giving the instruction e.g. say the child’s name first and wait for him/her to look.

-- Minimise distracting background noise both inside and outside the classroom
+- Minimising distracting background noise both inside and outside the classroom.

-- Minimise visual distractions, especially behind the teacher
+- Minimising visual distractions, especially behind the teacher.

-- Try to to keep children’s desk free from clutter
+- Trying to keep child’s desk free from unneeded items.

 - Discuss “good listening” with the whole class, initially on a regular basis.
 Some children need to learn how to listen i.e: